Wolfgang Hoffmann: "Chromsteel"

 Hoffmann moved to Illinois when the W. H. Howell Company of Geneva, Illinois (later of St. Charles, also in the Tri-City) hired him in 1934.
 Between 1934 and 1942 he created a large number of furniture designs in "Chromsteel".
 Howell's 1938 sales catalogue featured a photo of Hoffmann, captioned:

-"Mr. Wolfgang Hoffmann, internationally recognized as an authority in the development of authentic modern furniture ... designs for Howell exclusively."
+Mr. Wolfgang Hoffmann, internationally recognized as an authority in the development of authentic modern furniture ... designs for Howell exclusively.

-Hoffman's designs featured tubular or flat chromium-plated steel, which he incorporated into chairs, desks and tables to provide a "fluid and graceful appearance."
+Hoffmann's designs featured tubular or flat chromium-plated steel, which he incorporated into chairs, desks and tables to provide a "fluid and graceful appearance."

 Hoffmann left the company in 1942 when it converted to war production.
+He became a professional photographer in Chicago.

 Photographer

-Hoffmann and his wife Ann, living in the Tri-City community of Batavia, opened an up-to-date photography studio in the Unity Building, Geneva, on October 1, 1944.
-The business continued there and in two other locations for nearly 25 years.
+Hoffmann and his second wife Ann, living in the Tri-City community of Batavia, opened an up-to-date photography studio in the Unity Building in Geneva, Illinois, on October 1, 1944.
+The business continued for nearly 25 years, with Hoffmann working as a commercial and industrial photographer and as staff photographer for Community Hospital in Geneva.